Isaac Hirsch Weiss: Activity at Vienna

 After the publication of his Mishpaṭ Leshon ha-Mishnah (1867), an essay on the mishnaic language, Weiss began to prepare his stupendous work, the Dor Dor we-Dorshaw (1871–91; see below).
 Although Weiss had not been successful with his Bet ha-Midrash, he was more fortunate with the Bet Talmud, a monthly magazine which he founded in 1881 with Meïr Friedmann.
 In this periodical Weiss published numerous articles of his own, most of them treating of the Talmud in general and of Talmudic subjects.
 No less important are his biographical sketches, among which are those of Maimonides, Rashi, and Jacob Tam (Bet Talmud, i., ii., and iii., and reprinted in book form under the title Toledot Gedole Yisrael).
 In 1891, on the completion of his Dor, Weiss reedited Isaac Campanton's Darke ha-Gemara, a methodology of the Talmud.
 His last work in book form was his Zikronotai (Warsaw, 1895), a collection of his reminiscences from his childhood to his eightieth year.

 He continued to contribute to various Hebrew periodicals, writing mostly biographies, of which may be mentioned that of Saadia Gaon (in Ha-Asif, ii.
 275-293), published before Weiss had attained his thirtieth year, and that of Mannheimer (in Mi-Mizraḥ umi-Ma'Arab, iii.
 17 et seq.).
 In his lectures Weiss was rather free with regard to the text of the Talmud and the Midrashim.
 He did not hesitate to declare the text faulty when it seemed so to him; but, on the other hand, he was very careful in making corrections.
 He held also that the words of the ancient rabbis should not be interpreted according to modern conception, such interpretation being liable to result in error.

 Isaac Hirsch died in Vienna on 1 June 1905.

+To commemorate his contributions to Jewish scholarship or Talmudic studies, the city of Tel Aviv-Yafo has named a street, A. H. Weiss Street, in his honor.